-These courses must be taken from a regionally accredited college or university (e.g. Weber State University, Salt Lake Community College, Utah Valley University, etc.).
+These courses must be taken from a regionally accredited college or university (e.g., Weber State University, Salt Lake Community College, Utah Valley University, etc.).

-- Must be 18 years or older. - Must take the most current version of the ATI TEAS entrance exam.
-Test scores are valid for one year. - Must have a current physical exam from a medical provider.
+- Must be 18 years or older. - Must have a current physical exam from a medical provider.
 Physicals are valid for one year. - Must have a current American Heart Association (AHA) Basic Life Support (BLS) certification.
-This certification must remain current throughout the program. - Effective for the January 2025 cohort a report of health evaluation will need to be completed by a licensed healthcare provider.
+This certification must remain current throughout the program.

 All of these prerequisites must be completed and the student must have a grade and be able to provide official transcripts before the first day of class.
 The admissions process is competitive.
 Completion of all requirements does not guarantee admission to the program.
-See the current MTECH Practical Nursing Program Application for details.
+See the current MTECH PN application for details.

-Please be aware that prospective students applying for the practical nursing program must have open availability as the program is rigorous and time-intensive.
+Please be aware that prospective students applying for the PN program must have open availability as the program is rigorous and time-intensive.
 Students will be participating in class, lab, simulation and/or clinical experiences throughout the week.
-Based on clinical site availability, some clinical experiences may occur on evenings or weekends as well.
+Based on clinical site availability, some clinical experiences may occur on evenings or weekends.